hei8san/Webpage-on-LAMP-course-work-/README.md

     - Install Apache, MySQL, and PHP
     - Import the provided SQL file to set up the database

-3. **Configure the database connection**
-    - Update the database connection settings in the `config.php` file

 ## Usage

 To start using the application, navigate to the project directory in your web browser and access the homepage.